 But this is not the only case of very senior establishment figures within the British military taking an interest in this.

-So in Britain I think there is a healthy tradition of people within the government, within the military, within the intelligence agencies, taking a more positive view of this than many people in the public might suppose.
+So in Britain, I think there is a healthy tradition of people within the government, within the military, within the intelligence agencies, taking a more positive view of this than many people in the public might suppose.

 And I'm convinced that there isn't.

-I'm convinced that the solution to this mystery Is not going to be found in any files or whatever here in Britain and that what we're dealing with is people, senior military people, genuinely doing their best to look into what they correctly perceive is an important mystery.
+And that what we're dealing with is people, senior military people, genuinely doing their best to look into what they correctly perceive as an important mystery.

-I think if there are answers to this, I don't want to, you know, I'm not here to make accusations, but if there is a solution to this mystery, If there is knowledge, I don't want to say complicity, but if there's knowledge about this, it's probably on your side of the pond.
+I think if there are answers to this, I don't want to, you know, I'm not here to make accusations, but if there is a solution to this mystery, if there is knowledge, I don't want to say complicity, but if there's knowledge about this, it's probably on your side of the pond.

-There's Canada up to the north and there's Great Britain.
+There's Canada up to the north, and there's Great Britain.

-might well know what my government probably knows.
+And I would imagine that your government at some level might well know what my government probably knows.

-And I guess I've got to ask you, Nick, even though you're in the Ministry of Defense,
+And I guess I've got to ask you, Nick, even though you're in the Ministry of Defense, and I'm sure you've been asked this, do you imagine it to be possibly true that there would be knowledge above your level of everything that,

-I know that people like Stanton Friedman have said, not necessarily towards me, that ego does get in the way here, and it is very tempting to say, no, no, I would have known.
+I know that people like Stanton Friedman have said, not necessarily towards me, but that ego does get in the way here.

 I think I would have known, but of course I can't rule out the fact that things would have been going on that I had no knowledge of.

-All I can say is that, to the best of my knowledge, Those people never sought access to the one thing they would have needed, I would have thought, from me.
+All I can say is that, to the best of my knowledge, those people never sought access to the one thing they would have needed, I would have thought, from me, the raw data coming in, the UFO sightings, the abduction reports, the crop circles, the animal mutilations.

-Since I've got Nick Pope here from London, and since he is an official government employee, the Ministry of Defense of all things, I guess I want to ask one question, then we'll go to the phones.
+Since I've got Nick Pope here from London, and since he is an official government employee, the Ministry of Defense, of all things, I guess I want to ask one question, then we'll go to the phones.

-Nick, here in America, a couple years ago, for some reason, the Air Force decided that it was going to have a press conference on the subject of Roswell, the famous Roswell case here in New Mexico.
+Nick, here in America, a couple of years ago, for some reason, the Air Force decided that it was going to have a press conference on the subject of Roswell, the famous Roswell case here in New Mexico.

-And we had a Colonel Haynes, who was the presenter for all of this, and he came out and talked about things like time compression.
+And we had a Colonel Haynes who was the presenter for all of this.

-You know, he talked about the fact that people, why, you know, after a certain amount of time goes by, they begin to forget what really happened and things get added to the original story and time, he said, gets compressed.
+You know, he talked about the fact that people, why, you know, after a certain amount of time goes by, they begin to forget what really happened and things get added to the original story.

 And that was his answer for what occurred at Roswell.